MG F / MG TF: Mark II

-The MG F underwent a facelift in autumn of 1999, and gave the car a revised interior as well as styling tweaks and fresh alloy wheels designs.
-There was also the introduction of a base 1.6 version and a more powerful 1.8L 160 hp (119 kW) variant called the Trophy 160 in 2001, which had a 0-60 mph time of 6.9 seconds.
+The MG F underwent a facelift in autumn of 1999, and gave the car a revised interior as well as styling tweaks and fresh alloy wheel designs.
+There was also the introduction of a base 1.6 version and a more powerful 1.8L 160 hp (119 kW) variant called the Trophy 160 in 2001, which had a 0–60 mph time of 6.9 seconds.
 The Trophy was only produced for a limited time.

 An automatic version with a CVT called the Steptronic was introduced in 2001.
 The MG F continued to sell well in spite of the sale of the Rover Group, which was announced in March 2000.
 Land Rover was sold to Ford, while the MG and Rover marques were sold to the Phoenix consortium for £10.
 In spite of competition from the likes of Mazda MX-5, BMW Z3 and Audi TT, the MG F still proved popular, remaining Britain's best selling convertible car.
 A total of 77,269 MG F's were built.
 And 799 Limited versions.